EJ DiMera: 2006–2014

 Sami and EJ would reconcile on Valentine's Day; EJ and Sami kiss.
-Later, The two would rekindle their love and passionately make love.
+Later, The two would rekindle their love and passionately have sex.
 EJ moves forward with his wedding to Sami.
 However, One day, a picture of them kissing at the Horton cabin arrives at the DiMera mansion.
 EJ hides it from Sami and immediately tries to locate the photographer.
 After a small investigation, EJ discovers that the photographer was Nick Fallon's assistant, Percy Ruggles.
 This causes EJ to go after Nick, who first confronts Percy, threatens him to give him the pictures to destroy, and sends him back to England.
 EJ warns Nick if he tries to ruin his family and tells Sami about the affair, Nick will be sorry.
 EJ hires a hitman to kill Nick, and Sami agrees to follow EJ's plan.
 When Nick was shot, this put EJ and Sami on the list of suspects.
 It was later revealed that their hitman wasn't the one who killed him.
 Sami and EJ proceed with their wedding, and Sami asks Abigail to be her Maid of honor.
 While planning her wedding, Sami comes across the photo of Abigail and EJ.
 She becomes furious but pushes forward with the wedding; after the ceremony, Rafe Hernandez shows up and arrests EJ for tax evasion.
 While in jail, EJ signs his proxies to Sami so she can go to a board meeting in place of him.
 Sami attends the board meeting with Kate Roberts (who got Stefano to sign over his proxies to her) and is voted in as DiMera Enterprise's new Co-CEOs.
 Sami presents this information to a furious EJ and reveals to him that she was the one who gave the police the evidence for his tax evasion arrest.
 When EJ asked why she was doing this, she revealed that she knew about his hook-up with Abigail and would make him pay.
 EJ tries to get through to Sami and repeatedly begs for her forgiveness.
 However, Sami refuses to forgive EJ, but EJ doesn't give up on Sami.
 To get back the money Sami and Kate stole from Stefano, EJ also negotiates with Victor and takes his drug business, but he is faced with a competitor in newly arrived Clyde Weston, who seems friendly and offers a partnership but wants to take over EJ's territory.
 Kristen returns to Salem after he kidnaps Daniel; Kristen is locked up and asks EJ for help.
 However, EJ turns down Kristen and refuses to help her.
 Later, the affair between EJ and Abby became public Will, which brought EJ and Sami together.
 Sami asks for EJ's help; however, EJ walks out on Sami, but later, EJ agrees to help if Sami goes out with him to lunch, and Sami agrees.
 EJ would help Sami win Sami back, and the two became closer again.
 However, Stefano's return to Salem shakes things up for Sami and Kate.